faranalytics/streams-logger/README.md

 ## Formatting

-The `Logger` creates and emits a `LogRecord<string, SyslogLevelT>` on each logged message.
+The `Logger` constructs and emits a `LogRecord<string, SyslogLevelT>` on each logged message.
 At some point in a logging graph the LogRecord *may* be serialized into a string.
-This can be accomplished by creating an instance of a `Formatter` and passing in a custom **serialization** function.
+This can be accomplished by creating an instance of a `Formatter` and passing in a custom [serialization function](#example-serializer) that accepts a `LogRecord` as its single argument.
+The serialization function can formulate a log message by constructing a [template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) from the `LogRecord` properties.

 ### Log Record Properties
 A `LogRecord<string, SyslogLevelT>` object is passed to the serializer that contains the following properties.